3atar2004/OS-Scheduler/README.md

 ### 3. Scheduler
    - Serves as the brain of the system, making all key decisions regarding process execution.
    - Receives processes from the Process Generator via the message queue shared with the Process Generator.
+   - Responsible for memory allocation and deallocation for processes using the buddy system algorithm.
    - Manages process execution using the chosen scheduling algorithm.
    - For each scheduled task, creates a separate Process (child process) to simulate actual process execution.
    - After a process completes, it is properly reaped to free system resources and avoid leaving zombie processes